 (at around 11 mins) The scene where Hoffman leaves the Gideon plant with Corbett and says "nobody made it" was filmed for, and edited out of, Saw IV (2007).
 Behind-the-scenes footage of this scene appears in Darren's Video Diary on the DVD and Blu-ray of Saw IV.

 at around 15 mins) Although the body of Detective Tapp from the first Saw film was never recovered and is never visible in any of the sequels, his picture among the other deceased police officers at least establishes his death.
 Although there are not any details about how his body disappeared from the corridor outside the bathroom (in contrast to other bodies that stayed locked inside the bathroom such as Zepp) this picture proves that Tapp's death is known to the police and that his remains were found.
 The first Saw video game (Saw (2009)) elaborates on Tapp's fate after the events of the first film.

 Actor Scott Patterson did not know the film's ending.
-The SFX team started doing casts of Patterson's arms (That are later used to simulate his bones breaking in the crushing trap) and he asked what they were for.
+The SFX team started doing casts of Patterson's arms (These are later used to simulate his bones breaking in the crushing trap) and he asked what they were for.
 Patterson laughingly said that the SFX technician, surprised he didn't know, told him that they were killing his character off at the end.

 at around 1h 26 mins) This features one of the rare occasions when a crushing room actually crushes someone.
 Generally characters will manage to escape from such a scenario, for instance, in Star Wars: Episode IV - A New Hope (1977).